 The reason why User 3’s Step C was not counted is that the user skipped step B. In GA4 funnel exploration, funnel steps cannot be skipped.

-If we visualize this funnel with my poor design skills, it would look like this (also, I’ve labeled which user is counted where):
+If we visualize this funnel with my poor design skills, it will look like this (also, I’ve labeled which user is counted where):

-Those who enter the funnel at a later step are displayed in a separate rectangle added on top of the existing bar in the chart.
+Those who enter the funnel later are displayed in a separate rectangle added on top of the existing bar in the chart.

 #3.2.
 Closed funnel

 Now, let’s take a look at the closed funnel.
 The users and how they completed funnel steps are the same as it was with the open funnel, but the funnel report is different